darkarmorcs/HackTrail/README.md

 - **Form Handling**: React Hook Form with Zod validation
 - **Storage**: In-memory storage (configurable for production use)

-## Running the Application on Replit

-1. Open the project in Replit
-2. The project is pre-configured with the necessary workflows
-3. Click the "Run" button or use the "Start application" workflow
-4. The application will be available at the Replit URL provided

 ## Running Locally